MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-multi-container-app-mysql.md

 # Tutorial: Create multi-container apps with MySQL and Docker Compose

 This article describes how to create multi-container apps with [MySQL](https://dev.mysql.com/) and [Docker Compose](https://docs.docker.com/compose/).
-An app with multiple containers allows you to dedicate containers for specialized tasks, so each container can focus on a single task and do it well.
+An app with multiple containers allows you to dedicate containers for specialized tasks, so each container can focus on a single task.
 There are many advantages to using multi-container apps:

 - Separate containers allow you to manage APIs and front-end resources differently than databases
-- Configure multiple containers sp you can version and update versions in isolation
+- Multiple containers let you version and update versions in isolation
-- Use a container for the local database and a managed service for the database in production
+- Local databases can be maintained in containers and managed services used for databases in production
-- Create a multi-container app rather than running multiple processes with a process manager, which adds complexity to container startup/shutdown
+- Multi-container apps are more efficient than running multiple processes with a process manager, which adds complexity to container startup/shutdown

-The procedures in this article build on the example in the getting started tutorials, [Get started with Docker and Visual Studio Code](docker-tutorial.md).

 In this tutorial, you: